SSSKrut/cxx-template/README.md

-# operating-systems-labs
+# cxx-template-earthly-clang
-Repository for University labs of the OS subject
+Template for C++ projects